Intrinsically triple-linked graphs in RP^3: Intrinsically triple-linked complete graphs on vertices

-The graph $G$ has a $0$-homologous 3-cycle, else $G$ has disjoint $1$-homologous cycles and is thus linked by Proposition 6.
-Without loss of generality, let $(4, 5, 6)$ be a $0$-homologous 3-cycle.
-Now consider vertices \{1, 2, 3\}.
-If $(1, 2, 3)$ is $0$-homologous, $G$ is linked; thus, we assume $(1, 2, 3)$ is a $1$-homologous cycle.
-Mroczkowski \cite{M} showed that any cycle can be made into an unknotted $0$- or $1$-homologous cycle by crossing changes, so we can assume after crossing changes and ambient isotopy the embedding has a projection as drawn in Figure \ref{linkless} (except the edges between the vertices $\{1, 2, 3\}$ and $\{4, 5, 6\}$ may be more complicated than in the Figure) with vertices $\{1, 2, 3\}$ on the boundary and the edges between them on the boundary.
+\begin{proof} Let $G$ be a complete graph on vertex set $\{1,2,3,4,5,6\}$.
+Embed $G$ in $\R P^3$ linklessly.
+The graph $G$ contains a $0$-homologous $3$-cycle, since otherwise $G$ contains two disjoint $1$-homologous cycles and is linked.
+Without loss of generality, let $(4,5,6)$ be a $0$-homologous $3$-cycle.
+Proposition \ref{TD} implies that the cycle $(1,2,3)$ is $1$-homologous as it is disjoint from $(4,5,6)$.

-We may use ambient isotopy and crossing changes so that edges from $\{1, 2, 3\}$ to $\{4, 5, 6\}$ connect in the projection without crossing the boundary of $D^2$.
-We now show that we may connect them, without loss of generality, as depicted in Figure 1.
+Mroczkowski \cite{M} showed that every cycle can be made, via crossing changes and ambient isotopy, into an unknotted $0$-cycle or the $1$-homologous cycle $g$ as explained in the Introduction.
+Apply crossing changes and ambient isotopy so that the embedding has a projection with vertices as drawn in Figure \ref{linkless}.
+A priori, the edges between vertices $\{1,2,3\}$ and $\{4,5,6\}$ may be more complicated than as drawn in the figure.